grassrooted/home/README.md

 21. Create a Legality themed section that provides stats through the lens of election campfin law
 22. Manage the differences between date formats and use the yaml file election_span field to handle 2yr vs 4yr elections
 23. Election cycles in Austin cycles are ireggular, so maybe we should create a yaml config to handle the election cycles.
 This would give us more control over handling runoff elections per candidate
+24. Create city-wide data aggregations that we can display via components on the home page

 # Getting Started with Create React App